FredHutch/octapus/README.md

 ## Approach

-Using a Nextflow framework, BOFFO will:
+Using a Nextflow framework, OCTAPUS will:

 - Align each query protein against each query genome using BLAST
 - Collect information for each genome